igncp/diagrams-collection/Readme.md

 ## Build

-The build system concatenates the src files, from top to bottom relatively to the directory depth.
+The project uses [webpack](https://webpack.github.io/) to create the final `diagrams.js`.
+Run `grunt` to generate the bundle file and the source map, and `make prod` to minify it.

 ## Dependencies